luciotato/LiteScript/devel/source-v0.8/Lexer.lite.md

                     declare parsed:Array

-                    #parse the string, splitting at #{...}, return array
+                    #parse the quoted string, splitting at #{...}, return array
                     var parsed = String.splitExpressions(match, lexer.stringInterpolationChar)

+For C generation, replace string interpolation with a call to core function "concat"

+                #ifdef PROD_C

+                    // code a call to "concat" to handle string interpolation var composed = new InfoLine(lexer, LineTypes.CODE, token.column, "any_concat(#{parsed.join(',')})", .sourceLineNum  )

+                #else //-> JavaScript
+                    //if the first expression isnt a quoted string constant
+                    // we add `"" + ` so: we get string concatenation from javascript.
-                    #if the first expression starts with "(", we add `"" + ` so the parentheses
+                    // Also: if the first expression starts with `(`, LiteScript can
-                    # can't be mis-parsed as a "function call"
-                    if parsed.length and parsed[0].startsWith("(")
-                      parsed.unshift('""')
+                    // mis-parse the expression as a "function call" if parsed.length and parsed[0][0] isnt match[0] //match[0] is the quote: ' or "
+                        parsed.unshift "''" // prepend ''

-                    #join expressions using +, so we have a valid composed expression, evaluating to a string.
-                    var composed = new InfoLine(lexer, LineTypes.CODE, token.column, parsed.join(' + '), .sourceLineNum  )
+                    //join expressions using +, so we have a valid composed expression, evaluating to a string. var composed = new InfoLine(lexer, LineTypes.CODE, token.column, parsed.join(' + '), .sourceLineNum  )
+                #end if

                     #Now we 'tokenize' the new composed expression
                     composed.tokenize(lexer)